 The GI is based on a scale of 0 to 100, with 100 being pure glucose.

 Portion size and digestible carbohydrates are included in glycemic load (GL), along with glycemic index.
 The GL of a medium ear of corn is 15.

-A 52-week study of patients with type 2 diabetes compared the effects of a low-carb, high-fat diet versus a high-carb, low-fat diet.
+A of patients with type 2 diabetes compared the effects of a low-carb, high-fat diet versus a high-carb, low-fat diet.
 Although both diets improved average blood sugar levels, weight, and fasting glucose, the low-carb diet performed much better for overall glucose control.

 According to a recent study, high consumption of flavonoids, like those found in corn (its largest group of phenolic compounds), reduces the risk of chronic diseases, including diabetes.
 The study also indicated:

 - A moderate intake of resistant starch (about 10 grams per day) from corn can reduce glucose and insulin response.

 - Regular whole grain corn consumption improves digestive health and can lower the risk of developing chronic diseases, such as type 2 diabetes and obesity.